umairq96/FoodPanda/README.md

 ### Notes
-- Frontend was built using React JS
+- Frontend was built using **React JS**
-- Backend was built using Node.js and Express.js (web framework that works on top of Node.js web server)
+- Backend was built using **Node.js** and **Express.js** (web framework that works on top of Node.js web server)
+- Database that was used for this application was **MongoDB**
+- Leveraged **Nodemon** - CMD tool that helps speed up Node.js development by automatically restarting application on change
+- Payment system for the application is integrated using **Stripe**
-- Inspiration and tutorial taken from https://greatstack.dev/
+- Inspiration and tutorial taken from *https://greatstack.dev/*